 CGN have already confirmed they continue their interest in another site planned by the UK for a nuclear power plant.
 While this current agreement has gone through turbulent times with many stops and starts, CGN is optimistic further agreements will happen more quickly.
 Others disagree though, with a decade being seen as a reasonable timeframe before any construction begins.

 It is the continued frequency of moves by Chinese manufacturing companies entering into international markets that is really starting to make waves.
 The sheer size and power of the Chinese economy has enabled the country to strategically set up positions in other countries.
-While the UK government balked at the sheer manufacturing cost of a new power station, Chinese firms may continue to provide investment in other countries who are unwilling to pay themselves.
+While the UK government balked at the sheer manufacturing cost of a new power station, Chinese firms may continue to provide investment in other countries who are unwilling to pay themselves in the new product development process.

 While many are questioning the long-term sustainability of the growth seen throughout China, there is no doubt that the country will make its mark internationally.
 It is true growth is beginning to slow down, but the changing basis of the economy may open up new areas which can revive the currently stuttering situation.
 As many other economies globally are still feeling the strain follow the financial crisis and shortly after Eurozone crisis, China continues to be the flame that burning